Kyiv Pumped Storage Power Plant: Reconstruction

-After the above reconstruction, the vibration characteristics of the hydraulic units were reduced to normal.
+After the reconstruction, the vibration characteristics of the hydraulic units were reduced to normal.
 The rated capacity of the pump-turbine unit in generator mode was increased from 33.4 MW to 37 MW.

 At the same time, the mechanical speed controllers of PM-100 type on all hydroelectric units were replaced by the modern electro-hydraulic controllers of EGR-21M-100-11 type.
 This significantly increased the reliability of hydraulic unit control.

 From 1997 to 2002 the electrical equipment was reconstructed and installed: